Warner Music Group: 2020s

 On March 9, 2020, WMG expanded to India, creating the Warner Music India unit based in Mumbai and handling business in other countries for the South Asian Association for Regional Cooperation.
 Jay Mehta (former executive of Sony Music India) would take change of the unit as the managing director in April.
 Before the division's foundation, Warner's releases were distributed in the country by EMI/Virgin Records (India) Pvt., and by Sony Music India since EMI's breakup.

 In August 2020, Warner Music acquired Tel Aviv- and New York-based IMGN Media in a deal worth approximately $100 million.
 In September 2020, WMG acquired the online hip-hop magazine HipHopDX.
 In 2021, WMG invested an eight figure sum into global multiplayer gaming platform Roblox.
 This followed WMG artist Ava Max's live performance on the platform the previous year.

 Warner Music Group had planned an IPO of current investors' stock in March 2020, but withdrew its IPO just before the March 2 kick off due to the COVID-19 pandemic.
 On June 3, 2020, it completed its IPO on Nasdaq, raising almost $2 billion with a valuation of $12.75 billion, making WMG once again a publicly traded company after previously going private in 2011.
 On June 12, 2020, Tencent announced that it had purchased 10.4% of Warner Music's Class A shares, or 1.6% of the company.
 Tencent already owns 10% of shares of WMG's largest competitor, Universal Music Group, which it acquired from Vivendi in March.
 Also, this makes Sony Music the only major music company not directly owned in any percentage by a Chinese company (it is wholly owned by the Japanese conglomerate Sony).

 In December 2020, WMG signed a partnership deal with TikTok to provide music to their platform for users to use for their content.

-The deal is expected to help their revenue grow.
+On March 8, 2022, WMG suspended all its operations in Russia following the Russian invasion of Ukraine.

 In January 2023, Stephen Cooper was succeeded by Robert Kyncl as CEO of WMG.

+In July 2023, Warner Music Group formed a partnership with Canva, the graphic design platform, to add commercial music to Canva's asset library and enable its customers to insert music clips to their designs.
+Also in July 2023, WMG made a music-licensing deal with TikTok which included licensing the Warner Recorded Music and Warner Chappell Music to the app, TikTok Music and TikTok's Commercial Music Library.

+In September 2023, WMG opened a new creative hub in Berlin.
+Later in October 2023, Warner Music Group launched a new creative hub in Amsterdam to house Benelux units and Spinnin' Records.

+In September 2025, the "No Music For Genocide" boycott initiative urged Warner Music Group to suspend all of its operations in Israel in protest of the genocide in Gaza.